 2012-13: Dickinson played in 66 of 68 games for Guelph in his second season.
 An assistant captain for the Storm, he scored 18 goals with 29 assists and was plus-11 with 69 penalty minutes.
 Guelph reached the playoffs after finishing fourth in the Midwest Division.
 Dickinson scored 1 goal with 1 assist and was an even plus/minus in the five game playoff series with Kitchener.
 Dickinson also played for the gold medal-winning Team Canada at the 2013 U18 World Junior Championship.
 In three games for Canada, he picked up 1 assist and posted a +3 rating.
 He was ranked 30th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.

-Skilled two-way forward with a really projectable frame.
-He looks bigger on the ice than his vitals suggest.
-He doesn't as big usually though.
-Has soft hands and a knack for puck protection with his long reach.
-Has a good, quick shot.
-He's a very good skater, good first step, can slam on the brakes with ease.
+Dickinson is a skilled two-way forward with a really projectable frame.
+He looks bigger on the ice than his vitals suggest though he isn't all that combative.
+He has soft hands and a knack for puck protection with his long reach.
+Dickinson has a good, quick shot and is a very good skater.
+He has a good first step and can slam on the brakes with ease.
 He's a reliable backchecker and does not desert on his defensive duties.
-He's still a bit of a perimeter player and he only shows flashes of real ruggedness.
-His physical strength will come with time and fill out that frame, but will the mental strength ever combine in synergy with the skill to help him fulfill his ultimate potential?
+Dickinson is still a bit of a perimeter player and only shows flashes of ruggedness.
+His physical strength will come with time as he fills out that frame.
+He could be a special player if he develops his mental strength in synergy with his size and skill to help him fulfill his ultimate potential